Chuck Arlund is a Fashion Photographer whose elegant photography is made even more impressive with the simplicity of his set-ups and use of lighting.

 Chuck’s previous guest spot here on the topic of on-location lighting techniques using reflector & flash, was very well received.
 Therefore I’m very happy that Chuck is graciously sharing more of his ideas with this guest post.
 Also, check out Chuck’s workshops and mentoring sessions.

-compositing and multiple lights made to look natural
+Inspiration and Homage – compositing & multiple lights made to look natural

 This photograph is from a recent fashion story, and has a couple of elements going on.
 There is an obvious Americana theme, and in that, there is the homage to Norman Rockwell.
 Who captured that spirit better than Norman Rockwell?